patevs/awesome-lists/README.md

 ---

-- [`awesome-github-profile-readme`](https://github.com/abhisheknaiidu/awesome-github-profile-readme) A curated list of awesome Github Profile READMEs
+- [`awesome-github-profile-readme`](https://github.com/abhisheknaiidu/awesome-github-profile-readme) A curated list of awesome Github Profile READMEs.
 - [`awesome-pinned-gists`](https://github.com/matchai/awesome-pinned-gists) A collection of awesome dynamic pinned gists for GitHub.
 - [`Awesome-Profile-README-templates`](https://github.com/kautukkundan/Awesome-Profile-README-templates) A collection of awesome readme templates to display on your profile.